 - U.S. Healthcare System & the Law (4 units)

 - Science in Law (4 units)

-(minimum 1 unit, which can be filled by a class qualifying for another requirement) Students can satisfy this requirement in a number of ways, including through Health Care Providers, Patients, and the Law, other electives, an independent study with a faculty member, writing a journal note or seminar paper on a bioethics topic.
-(If a course does not have “bioethics” in its title, the student must check with the Concentration Advisor to learn of the proposed unit or course meets the requirement.)
+Students can satisfy this requirement in a number of ways, including through Health Care Providers, Patients, and the Law, other electives, an independent study with a faculty member, or writing a journal note or seminar paper on a bioethics topic.
+(If a course does not have “bioethics” in its title, the student must check with the Concentration Advisor to learn if the proposed unit or course meets the requirement.)

 Electives (12 units):

 The elective credits must be chosen in consultation with the Concentration Advisor so as to ensure best fit with student learning and career goals.
 These requirements can be satisfied by electives from the class lists below, or from courses taken at UCSF (if approved by the Concentration Advisor).
 Students selecting the “Tracked Approach” may be able to depart from the course lists below if the Individualized Concentration Plan (ICP) developed with the Concentration Advisor identifies alternative courses.
 Students selecting the “Generalist Approach” must select at least 9 of the units from courses, clinics, or seminars listed in Section C.I.
 If students take a third Core course (4 units), that course satisfies 4 of the units from Section B.I.
 Students can complete concentration requirements by taking 3 units from offerings in Sections C.I or C.II.